course-dprep/Formula1-event-on-Airbnb-prices/README.md

 # Example of reproducible research workflow

 The main aim of this to have a basic structure, which can be easily adjusted to use in an actual project.
 In this example project, the following is done:
-1. Download and prepare data
+1. Download and prepare data from insideairbnb.com (Calender and listings data from Barcelona, Madrid, Melbounre and Sydney)
-2. Run some analysis
+2. Run some analysis on the cleaned and filtered data (filtered on date, removed unnecessary columns and merged all the datasets into two final datasets)
-3. Analyse the results
+3. Analyse the results (see if the prices are influenced by the F1 events that took place in Barcelona and Melbourne.

 # Dependencies
 - R